mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-call-to-function.md

 ---
-title: User Defined Command translated to a CALL to function.
+title: "User Defined Command translated to a CALL to function."
-description: Describes one of the alternatives to translate User Defined commands (calling a class function).
+description: "Describes one of the alternatives to translate User Defined commands (calling a class function).
+Enhance your programming with custom function implementation tips."
 ---

 The migrator provides a new `Base` class that has functions (methods in C# terms) for User Defined Command(s).